The Best Stand Up Paddle Board Reviews

 - Advanced – your weight (kg) x 1.3

-The result is the least amount of volume you’d want in a SUP.
-For example, if you’re a beginner SUPper and you weigh 80 kg, multiply by 2 and you’ll need at least 160 liters of volume.
+The result is the least amount of volume you’d want in a stand up paddle board.
+For example, if you’re a beginner and you weigh 80 kg, multiply by 2 and you’ll need at least 160 liters of volume.

-The length of the board has a lot to do with performance and how you want to use the SUP.
+The length of the board has a lot to do with performance and how you want to use the paddle board.

-- Shorter boards 9′ and under are either surf SUPs or they’re kids paddle boards designed for smaller riders.
+- Shorter boards 9′ and under are either surf paddle boards or they’re kids paddle boards designed for smaller riders.

 - Medium boards 9′ to 12′ long are great for everyone of all skill types looking for all-round, recreational, flat water, and SUP yoga uses.
 Many all-round sups in the longer end of this range are great cross-over SUPs for versatile use in most water conditions.